 The short answer: they sound good.
 Sure, you could come up with a chord containing every note in a given scale (just rest your arm on a piano), but it will likely disturb your eardrums and scare your pets.
 Plus, you’ll have a hard time naming that chord in technical terms (just call it “ugly”).

-We like hearing these common chords because the frequencies of their notes relate to one another in particular harmonic ways.
+We like hearing these common chords because the frequencies of their notes relate to one another through melodies and harmonies.
 It’s the same reason we enjoy looking at contrasting colors and tasting complementary flavors.
 When the components work well together, they create something beyond the sum of their parts.
 Practically speaking, you only need to know about a handful of chord types to get a grip on the vast majority of music out there (whew!).
 Each of these chord types contains several possibilities depending on the root note and key, of course.
 For instance, G major, A major, and C major are all major chords, but each one contains different notes.
 Let’s go over five of the most common chord types, what they signify, and why they’re so prominent.

 As mentioned earlier, major chords contain the 1st, 3rd, and 5th notes of a major scale.
 A C major chord, for instance, contains a C, E, and a G. These chords sound happy, triumphant, and uplifting, and are hands-down the most commonly used chord in popular music.

 Minor chords are closely related to major chords, and just about as commonly used.
 They contain the 1st, 3rd, and 5th notes of a minor scale.
 So, a C minor chord would contain a C, E flat, and G. Minor chords sound sad, bittersweet, and crestfallen.